Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Do not hide the focus and if necessary make it visible enough (e.g. by modifying the `outline` <abbr>CSS</abbr> property) on all elements likely to receive it (links, buttons, form elements).
 You can also accentuate the visibility of the focus so that it is easily identifiable.

-Make sure to provide a sufficient level of contrast so that it is visible to all (see [measure the level of contrast of colors](methods-tools-contrasts.html)).
+Make sure to provide a 3:1 level of contrast so that it is visible enough (see [measure the level of contrast of colors](methods-tools-contrasts.html)).

 When an effect is visible on an element during mouse-over (e.g. `:hover` <abbr>CSS</abbr> property), this effect must also be displayed when capturing the focus (`:focus`).